Skip to content

 Notes:

-• All API routes including auth (/v1/auth/*) are affected by this prefix
+• REST API routes including auth (/v1/auth/*) are mounted under this prefix

-• OAuth callback URLs automatically include this prefix when using defaults
+• OAuth callback URLs use AUTH_BASE_URL, which should already include the API prefix

 Comma-separated list of allowed origins for cross-origin requests.
 Only needed when the UI is served from a different domain than the API.